 1. French Lavender

-I learned lavender can mean devotion, luck, success, happiness or distrust (as far as floral language goes) and the following fun facts about lavender via GrowerDirect:
+I learned lavender can mean devotion, luck, success, happiness or distrust (as far as floral language goes) and also these fun facts about lavender here:

-The name Lavender hails from the Latin, “lavare,” to wash.
+*The name Lavender hails from the Latin word meaning to wash.

 *Lavender comes from the same family as mint.

-2500+ years ago, lavender was used in ancient Egypt during the mummification process.
+*2500+ years ago, it was used in ancient Egypt during the mummification process.

-In Elizabethan times, when baths weren’t common practice, lavender perfumed clothes and bed linen.
+*In Elizabethan times, baths weren’t common practice, so lavender perfumed clothes and bed linen.

-The scent of lavender deters mice, flies, mosquitoes and other pests.
+*Lavender’s scent deters mice, flies, mosquitoes and other pests.

 *Lavender oil can be used to: soothe aching muscles and joints, reduce anxiety and stress, and induce sleep.